jcampbell05/RxChef/README.md

 So that really is the basics of Reactive Programming and hopefully you can see that it isn't all that complicated.
 In fact if you've been programming for a while already, you may have been using traditional frameworks who already allow you to observe things.
 So what's different?

-## Pipelines and Streams
+## From Steps to Streams

-Reactive programming has an ace up its sleeve, it allows you to easily compose these observables into pipelines.

-In comparison Traditional frameworks only allowed you to respond to a change to a property and trigger an action.
-Reactive programming not only allows you to do this but also allows you to chain these actions together which in turn can then be observed themselves.

-This is where things can get a bit confusing so lets start with a concrete example.
-We're going to write the first steps for preparing a plate of chips.
+First we're going to write the first steps for preparing a plate of chips.
 To make things easier lets write an outline of the steps needed to make one:

 ```
 - Heat up the oven to 220°